 Is there a least painful epilator?

-The process of hair-removal such as epilating is going to painful or uncomfortable, no matter which kind you buy.
+The process of hair removal such as epilating is going to be painful or uncomfortable, no matter which kind you buy.
 That said, there are ways to minimize the discomfort.

 Buying an epilator with options will always be best.
 This way you can try speeds and attachments and see which ones suit you best.
 It should also have the wet/dry option as epilating in the shower seems to be preferred to those with sensitive skin.

 I do want to mention here if your skin gets irritated beyond the normal red bumps, consider waiting longer to epilate again or maybe go with another method entirely.

 Is there an epilator for eyebrows?